fthomas/ohloh-hs/README.md

 ========

-ohloh-hs is a Haskell Interface to the [Ohloh API][], which provides access to the dataof the Ohloh open source directory.
+ohloh-hs is a Haskell Interface to the [Ohloh API][], which provides access to the data of the Ohloh open source directory.
 It consists mainly of simple data types for the items exposed by the API and corresponding [HXT][] pickler functions in order to convert those types from/to XML easily.